 - Maintaining water flow in the right direction

 This is another very important function of the valves.
 Maintaining water flow in the right direction is crucial for the proper functioning of the system.
-Valves open up when the flow is in the right direction and shut down when water flow is in the reverse direction.
-Thus valves are immensely useful as they prevent back flow of water.
+Valves open up when the flow is in the right direction and shut down when the water flow is in the reverse direction.
+Thus valves are immensely useful as they prevent backflow of water.

 The thickness of the cavity in the Air Release Valve can vary widely.
 They can range somewhere in between 1/15” to 1”.
 Since cavities or vents have limited ability to expel large volumes of trapped air – Air Release Valves eliminate small pockets of collected air from a piping system.